TadasBaltrusaitis/CLM-framework/README.md

 ## Instalation

-For Windows systems open and compile CLM_framework_vs2012.sln (requires VisualStudio 2012).
+For Windows systems open and compile CLM_framework_vs2012.sln (requires VisualStudio 2012) or CLM_framework_vs2013.sln (requires VisualStudio 2013).
 All the required libraries are included with the code.

 For Unix based systems follow readme-ubuntu.txt